-$(NoRel - wsj_0202)$
+(NoRel - WSJ-0202)

-For each discourse relation, the PDTB also provides annotation for the attribution (i.e., the agent that expresses the argument) for Arg1, Arg2, and the relation as a whole.
-For example, the text span in the box in Example 11 - "declared San Francisco batting coach Dusty Baker after game two" - is the attribution span for the relation.
+For each discourse relation, the PDTB also provides annotation for attribution (i.e., the agent that expresses the argument) for Arg1, Arg2, and the relation as a whole.
+For example, the text span in the box in Example 11 - 'declared San Francisco batting coach Dusty Baker after game two' - is the attribution span for the relation.

-(11) "I believe in the law of averages," declared San Francisco batting coach
+(11) "I believe in the law of averages", declared San Francisco batting coach

 Dusty Baker after game two.
 Implicit = ACCORDINGLY "I'd rather see a so-so hitter who's hot come up for the other side than a good hitter who's cold."

-(Contingency.Cause.Result - wsj_2202)
+(Contingency.Cause.Result - WSJ-2202)

 Aside from annotating all discourse and non-discourse relations, the annotators of the PDTB provided a three-level hierarchy of relation senses.
 The first level consists of four major relation classes: Temporal, Contingency, Comparison, and Expansion.
-"Temporal" is used when the events or situations in Arg1 and Arg2 are related temporally.
-The "Contingency" relation is used to mark when one argument causally influences the other.
-A "Comparison" relation results when the events in Arg1 and Arg2 are compared to highlight differences.
-"Expansion" relations result when the semantics/discourse of one argument is continued or expanded in the other argument, class: Conjunction, Instantiation, Restatement, Alternative, Exception, and List.
-A relation is labeled as "Restatement" when one argument reiterates the semantics of the other argument.
-In contrast, "Conjunction" is used when Arg2 provides additional information that is related to that in Arg1.
+'Temporal' is used when the events or situations in Arg1 and Arg2 are related temporally.
+The 'Contingency' relation is used to mark when one argument causally influences the other.
+A 'Comparison' relation results when the events in Arg1 and Arg2 are compared to highlight differences.
+'Expansion' relations result when the semantics/discourse of one argument is continued or expanded in the other argument.

-For each class, a second level of 16 types is defined to provide finer semantic distinctions.
+For each class, a second level of sixteen types is defined to provide finer semantic distinctions.
 They are listed in Table 1.
-For example, there are six types defined under the Expansion
+For example, there are six types defined under the Expansion class: Conjunction, Instantiation, Restatement, Alternative, Exception, and List.
+A relation is labeled as 'Restatement' when one argument reiterates the semantics of the other argument.
+In contrast, 'Conjunction' is used when Arg2 provides additional information that is related to that in Arg1.